BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 Your service needs *Sender Account* information to call [Get Quote](/reference/getquote), [Execute Transfer](/reference/executetransfer), and other operations.

 ## Using a recipientId

+Your service uses the *recipientIds* stored in your database (each representing an end user) to call [Create Recipient Account](/reference/createrecipientaccount) ...

 ## Using a recipientAccountId